fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Smoke is mentioned in the Quran.

     "Then wait for the Day when the sky will bring a visible smoke, covering the people; this is a painful torment.
-[They will say], “Our Lord, remove from us the torment; indeed, we are believers.”
+[They will say], "Our Lord, remove from us the torment; indeed, we are believers."
 How can they be reminded when a messenger has already come to them, making things clear."
     Quran surah Ad Dukhan

 </details><details><summary>